 How to Unsubscribe From Spam Emails Using DoNotPay

 Unsubscribing from spam emails is quick and convenient with DoNotPay.
 The process is pretty straightforward.
 All you have to do is:

-- Open the app in your web browser or get it on the iOS store
+- Open the app in your web browser

 - Go to the Spam Collector tab